ljhurst/aboutme/README.md

 This integrations requires authorization so an app exists in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/applications).
 The standard `client_id` and `client_secret` are found here.

 #### GitHub
 The contribution data is pulled from [GitHub's User Events API](https://developer.github.com/v3/activity/events/).
-This API doesn't require authentication (for public events) so just hit up the URL.
+While this API doesn't require authentication, authenticated requests have a higher rate limit.
+Therefore a `personal_access_token` should be created from [GitHub's Developer Settings](https://github.com/settings/tokens)